serverless/serverless/docs/01-guide/04-creating-services.md

 <!--
 title: Creating Serverless Services
 menuText: Creating Services
-description: Creating a Serverless Service
+description: How to create a serverless service which contains your AWS Lambda functions, their events and infrastructure resources
 layout: Doc
 -->